zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 This status shows you the following information – how many replicas are running, whether there was a successful build, and how long since the app was last started.

 In order to get more detailed information per replica in the application, you can click on **More Info** button.

-You can get the information related to Runtime status, License status and Sources w.r.t to Database, Storage, MxAdmin password, Debugger password, App constants and Custom Runtime settings.
+This shows information about the runtime status, license status and sources for the Database, Storage, MxAdmin password, Debugger password, App constants and Custom Runtime settings.

-If the runtime license is not applied on the environment, the license status will show **0/1 Licensed Runtime**, when only one replica is running for the application and the license status will be **Not licensed**
-If there are **n** number of replicas running, then the Runtime license status will be ** 0/n Licensed Runtime** Once the runtime license is applied on the environment, the license status will be set to ** n/n Licensed Runtime**
+If no runtime license is applied to the environment, the license status shows **0/n Licensed Runtime**, where **n** is the number of replicas running.
+The license status is **Not licensed**.
+Once a runtime license has been applied to the environment, the license status shows **n/n Licensed Runtime**, where **n/n** indicates the number of licenses applied to the number of replicas.

-Along with this, from Operator version 2.15.0 onwards, you can also specifically collect information w.r.t to pods running in the application.
-Below is the brief explanation of the fields in the section:
+Starting in Operator version 2.15.0, you can also specifically collect information about pods running in the application.
+Below is a brief explanation of the fields in the section:

-1. **deletionInitiated**: This indicates whether the deletion of the pod has been initiated (pod is stopping).
-If it's `false`, it means the pod is not currently being deleted.
+* **deletionInitiated** - This indicates whether the deletion of the pod has been initiated (pod is stopping).
+If **false**, the pod is not currently being deleted.

-2. **ready**: This shows whether the pod is ready to serve requests.
-If it's `false`, it means the pod is not ready to serve requests, possibly due to containers within the pod not being ready or other issues.
+* **ready** - This shows whether the pod is ready to serve requests.
+If **false**, the pod is not ready to serve requests, possibly due to containers within the pod not being ready or other issues.

-3. **restartCount**: This represents the number of times the containers within the pod have been restarted.
+* **restartCount** - This represents the number of times the containers within the pod have been restarted.

-4. **started**: This indicates whether the pod has started.
-If it's `false`, it means the pod has not yet started successfully.
+* **started** - This indicates whether the pod has started.
+If**false**, the pod has not yet started successfully.

-5. **state**: This describes the current state of the pod.
+* **state** - This describes the current state of the pod.
 In this case, it indicates that the pod is in a waiting state, which means it is not running but waiting for something to happen, such as a container to become ready or other conditions to be met before it can start running.

 #### Environment Details > Status